allinson-jake/mywebsite/README.md

 # portfolio

-This is my personal website, built using HTML, CSS, Javascript, and the bootstrap framework.
+This is my personal website, developed to showcase my skills as a developer and filmmaker.

+Available at jakeallinson.tech

 (c) 2018 Jake Allinson